MenuBar Load Runner

 ↑ real preset ranges from gifs/presets.json · self-throttles under Low Power / thermal / memory pressure

-Six ways to feel the machine
+Seven ways to feel the machine

 Load sources